DenitsaAssova/denitsaassova.github.io/_pages/projects.md

 #### Source:
 The source code of the project can be accessed via the following [link](https://drive.google.com/file/d/1TtsZsHTA6P_689QgJsLTLyVcAz0i-vpI/view?usp=sharing).
-Build version of the game can be found under the following [link](https://shayyn20.itch.io/anubis-trial).
+Build version of the game can be found at the following [link](https://shayyn20.itch.io/anubis-trial).

 #### Trailer:
 Watch the trailer for "Anubis' Trial":[![link](/assets/images/anubistrial.jpg)](https://www.youtube.com/watch?v=p1tf53QCS6Q).